 However, the parent should be advised that agreement might not always be possible if the parent wishes the child/young person to attend a part of the meeting that the committee considers is not in the child/young person's best interests.

 • the welfare of the child/young person is paramount.

-This policy was adopted from the West Sussex model policy on May 2019 Reviewed: May 2020 Updated: October 2020 to reflect changes to LADO's Date of next review: October 2021
+This policy was adopted from the West Sussex model policy on May 2019

+Date of next review: May 2020